FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 We plan on adding it as an optional part of our Sync in the future here https://github.com/brave/brave-browser/issues/19762.

 Until that is implemented, you can simply restore your backup seed words onto all devices that you want.

+# How do I use my legacy 24-word seed phrase on MetaMask

+If you have a 24-word seed phrase generated from an old version of Brave you can't move over your seed phrase to MetaMask.
+Otherwise it will generate a different address.

+You can however move your account to MetaMask by exporting your private key by navigating to brave://wallet/crypto/accounts and then importing it into MetaMask.